Makossa: French pop influence

 In Cameroon, the influence of French music was evident.
 The French colonizers arrived in Cameroon and there imparted in that territory a list of different musical forms, which can be categorized under the umbrella of French pop and chansons.
 Chansons is a term which is from the French word for "song".
 The music influenced makossa slows, also known as Cameroon slows, which were known for their ballad-like, romantic cadence and sentimental harmonies and lyrics.
 The lyrics were often, like makossa in general, sung in Duala or French.
 These songs were particularly based on the French slows that were popular at the time.
 Singers of this style include Tino Rossi, Eddy Mitchell, and Sacha Distel, whose style of singing further indirectly influenced the development of makossa.

 Georges Collinet, a Cameroonian-born radio broadcaster, was known for the creation of Maxi voum voum.
-This radio program would jumpstart the program the popularity of makossa by making it known to international audiences.
+This radio program would jumpstart the popularity of makossa by making it known to international audiences.
 Parisian radio stations made makossa available to their audiences, and this led to a global distribution of the music.
 The music evolved and this gave way to different styles in the music.
 Record labels, which were in France, created a recipe for international fame and allowed the exiled Cameroonian musicians to set the blueprint for their success.

-Paris became the hub for makossa music production in the 1980s because it was then that Cameroon was struggling economically.
-This gave Paris its newfound position in the production of makossa music.
-Some of the record labels that arose from this change included: